xdevplatform/twitter-api-java-sdk/docs/TweetsApi.md

     // Set the params values
     UsersLikesCreateRequest usersLikesCreateRequest = new UsersLikesCreateRequest(); // UsersLikesCreateRequest |
-    String id = "id_example"; // String | The ID of the user that is requesting to like the tweet try {
+    String id = "id_example"; // String | The ID of the authenticated source User that is requesting to like the Tweet. try {
            UsersLikesCreateResponse result = apiInstance.tweets().usersIdLike(usersLikesCreateRequest, id);
             System.out.println(result);